daintycuevas/ETL-project/README.md

 ## ========== ETL PROJECT SUMMARY ========= ##

+To: michaelsean@me.com
+From: Mabel Alamu, Arthur An, Dainty Cuevas, Sonny Maz

 Hi Sean,

 Here is a quick summary of the ETL Project you requested.

 ## Purpose:
 The purpose of this project was to demonstrate the process of extracting, transforming, and loading the source data from the sources of the differnet formats (.csv, .json, etc) to our targest databse system, which is Postgres.

-##Process:
+## Process:
 As of Wednesday, Jan.
 27, our team have finished the project withinthe timeframe we originally planned, even though the allocated time spent on each step varied from we estimated.

 First, we sourced our world population data from Kaggle, and scraped per capita GDP data from wikipedia and then followed our defined process as discussed to get data into the target system.